saham/InAppPurchase/README.md

 ### Installation

-Below is how you can add InAppManager to your app.
+Below is how you can add IAPManger to your app.

 1. Just add IAPManager.swift to your prohject
 2. Fetch Produts as soon as possible.
 We recommend the following in `AppDelegate.swift`